Posted On: June 23, 2009 by Miller & Zois

 Schaffer’s claims really highlight what tort victims understand, but the general public often overlooks.
 Seemingly insignificant injuries often have a lifelong cost.
 Schaffer misses the smell of coffee (which most people use to help wake up).
 He misses his wife’s perfume.
 He misses the smell of his kids’ hair after they’ve taken baths.

-Smell is also intricately enmeshed in our sense of taste.
+The smell is also intricately enmeshed in our sense of taste.
 Imagine not being able to really taste homemade apple pie, much less smell it.
 Losing that one sense dulls the taste buds.
 And, if it can’t be corrected, that’s a lifelong condition.
 How much is that worth?